New Studies

 1. PRC Submission Cover Sheet

-Forms last updated November 29, 2021
+Forms last updated February 2024

 Any study which recruits from the UNC Health Care Clinical Settings for cancer patients must have sign off from the relevant Disease Group Leader (see table below).
-This sign off ensures that the Disease Group Leader responsible for the patient population you are approaching for your study are aware of the study, and have approved of you approaching their patients for inclusion in your trial.
-Additionally, this form provides an avenue for the Disease Group Leader to indicate if the trial will compete for resources with other existing trials, and how said trails may be prioritized in light of competing resources.
+This sign off ensures that the Disease Group Leader responsible for the patient population you are approaching for your study is aware of the study, and has approved of you approaching their patients for inclusion in your trial.
+Additionally, this form provides an avenue for the Disease Group Leader to indicate if the trial will compete for resources with other existing trials, and how said trials may be prioritized in light of competing resources.

-- As above, Industry Sponsors/Other Institution trials should include this document as one of the materials uploaded and submitted via IRBIS to ensure your submission is complete for PRC review.
+• As above, Industry Sponsors/Other Institution trials should include this document as one of the materials uploaded and submitted via IRBIS to ensure your submission is complete for PRC review.

-- All other trials should include this document, submitted to the PRC Coordinator at stacy_maxwell@med.unc.edu.
+• All other trials should include this document, submitted to the PRC Coordinator at christinegrace_narag@med.unc.edu.

 2. Final Protocol

-- NEW!
-For UNC IIT’s, please note the policy governing Single Subject Exceptions.
+• For UNC IIT’s, please note the policy governing Single Subject Exceptions.
 This policy applies to all UNC IIT’s and is effective December 1, 2017.

 3. Investigator’s Brochure